Leopold Engleitner

 Leopold Engleitner (23 July 1905 – 21 April 2013) was an Austrian conscientious objector, as one of Jehovah's Witnesses, and a concentration camp survivor who spoke publicly and with students about his experiences.
 He was the subject of the documentary Unbroken Will.
-Before his death Engleitner was the world's oldest known male concentration camp survivor (held in Buchenwald, Niederhagen and Ravensbrück), and the oldest male Austrian.
+Before his death, Engleitner was the world's oldest known male Buchenwald, Niederhagen and Ravensbrück concentration camp survivor and the oldest male Austrian.

 Imprisonment

 Born in Aigen-Voglhub, Austria, Engleiter grew up in the imperial city of Bad Ischl.
 He studied the Bible intensively in the 1930s and was baptised as a Jehovah's Witness in 1932.
 In the period up to World War II he faced religious intolerance, even persecution, from his immediate neighbourhood and the Austrian authorities, first by the fascist regime of Dollfuss and then under Nazi Germany.